crytic/roundme/README.md

 - `less_than_one` is used for the `**` [rules](#rules) *(raw string comparison and sensible to space)*
 - `greater_than_one` is used for the `**` [rules](#rules) *(raw string comparison and sensible to space)*

 See the [balancer V2](./examples/balancer/README.md) example.

-## Features
-- Recommend what arithemic operation needs to round up or down
-- Generate latex-based report in PDF

 ## Rules